avl/aselect/README.md

 example does not show more advanced state tracking (for example, `constant` and `borrowed` captures).
 This example also doesn't show canceling.

-# Philosophy of this crate
+# Motivation for this crate

 Being able to easily cancel futures is a useful feature of Rust.
 As is the ability to have explicit control over the execution of async programs, using Rust's extendable and programmable